 Wholesale Your Products

 When sourcing your products from wholesalers, you’ll be able to purchase your products in bulk without having to manufacture them yourself.
-Check out online wholesale directores to find wholesalers that sell products you’re interested in selling on your online store, or you could even source products in wholesale via AliExpress or these AliExpress Alternatives.
+Check out online wholesale directories (like our Wholesale Suppliers Directory!) to find wholesalers that sell products you’re interested in selling on your online store, or you could even source products in wholesale via AliExpress or these AliExpress Alternatives.
+You can also check out Handshake, a wholesale platform created by Shopify.

 Dropship Your Products

 If meeting upfront minimum order quantities sounds daunting or you just want the flexibility of not having to store inventory or ship products, then dropshipping may be the ideal business model for you.
-To source your products from dropshippers, your best bet is to check out an online dropshipping directory or even a roundup of the best Dropshipping Apps to Acquire Inventory for Your Business that integrate directly with Shopify stores, should you choose to start one.
+To source your products from dropshippers, your best bet is to check out an online dropshipping directory or even a roundup of the best Dropshipping Apps to Acquire Inventory for Your Business that integrates directly with Shopify stores, should you choose to start one.
+One of the advantages of dropshipping businesses is that you can sell best-selling items, quickly and at their peak.
+The downside is that other businesses might be selling the exact same product as you making it a more competitive space.

 Ecommerce businesses can be built on any budget.
 As we discussed in the “What is Ecommerce?” section of this article, ecommerce businesses are so vast and varied, they’re nearly impossible to define by any other identifiers rather than simply, “ecommerce.”